Jeremy Leman

-Jeremy "J" Leman (born March 1, 1985) is a former American football linebacker.
-He played college football at the University of Illinois, and was recognized as a consensus All-American.
-He was signed by the Minnesota Vikings as an undrafted free agent in 2008, and has also been a member of the Oakland Raiders, Carolina Panthers, Philadelphia Eagles, and San Diego Chargers.
+Jeremy Leman (born March 1, 1985) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini, earning consensus All-American honors in 2007.
+He was signed by the Minnesota Vikings as an undrafted free agent in 2008, and was also a member of the Oakland Raiders, Carolina Panthers, Philadelphia Eagles, and San Diego Chargers.
 He is currently a football analyst for the Big Ten Network.

-Early years
+Early life

 Leman was born and raised in Champaign, Illinois.
 He played high school football at Champaign Central High School where he played middle linebacker and tight end.
 During his senior year, he tallied 191 tackles and was named to the prestigious Illinois High School Football Coaches Association All-State Team.

 College career

 Leman attended the University of Illinois, where he played for the Illinois Fighting Illini football team from 2003 to 2007.
 He redshirted as a true freshman in 2003.
 Leman was a first-team All-Big Ten selection on defense in 2006 and 2007, and was recognized as a consensus first-team All-American in 2007.
 He started over 40 games at linebacker during his college career.
 During the 2007 campaign, Leman led the Illini to nine wins and helped the team earn a trip to the Rose Bowl.

 Leman stands at sixth place on Illinois' all time tackle list.
-His 152 tackles in the 2006 season ranked first in the Big Ten and is the sixth best single-season effort ever posted by an Illini gridder.
+His 152 tackles in the 2006 season ranked first in the Big Ten and is the sixth-best single-season effort ever posted by an Illini player.
 He also ranks fifth on the Illinois charts in career tackles for loss.